 Then she paused for a moment like she was searching for the right words to use, which peaked my interest.
 Eventually she came out and said, “He cut his hand wide open while trying to fillet the deer… and their blood mixed.”
 At this point I busted out laughing.
 Which in hindsight was a little insensitive… but she began laughing too.
 I couldn’t help myself—I have heard and read a lot of stories of people contracting lyme disease, but trading blood with fresh road kill is easily the most outrageous.

 As for me, lately I’ve had more stamina which has allowed me to work with some new doctors/specialists (alongside my old ones).
 Maybe I’ll dive into the specifics of my treatment strategy and philosophy in another post.
 For now I will just tell you about this new medication I had begun taking a few months back.
 Soon after starting it, I noticed my face was slightly growing in size… My buddy Grant was the first to point it out to me.
-(Sidenote: A friend who tells you when your face is getting fat?
+(Sidenote: Find yourself a friend who tells you when your face is getting fat.
 That’s a true friend.)

 Anyways, I was thinking that new medication might be the culprit, as one of the side effects is a bigger head.
 Figuratively speaking, I’ve always had a big head—I mean I think very highly of myself—but now I actually have a physical big head to match it.
 It’s only fair.
 I was surprised to learn that this particular side effect has its own name.
 It’s called Moon Face.
 No joke, that is the medical term.
 Which sounds a lot like “ass face” to me… but I have been called an “ass face” from time to time so—once again—I can’t object.